kritarth2121/ig-9recent/README.md

 8. Engagement Ratio
   * [Likes + Comments] / Followers = Engagement Ratio

 Once the data has been collected via the Instagram API, you will have the ability to store the results in a MySQL DB.
-As of 25MAY2016 the index page will only display data for the placeholder user 'fitness'.
-In order to change the displayed results you will need to manually edit the '$q' variable in historydisplay.php to show other stored users.

 ## Installing
 Copy the contents of 'config-sample.php' and create a new file named 'config.php'.